vitalybar/git_hexlet_cource/INFO.md

 GIT is awesome!
 new line
-experiment with amend
+experimert with amend
 something important